Part of the tracheal system in the abdomen of a cat flea, x600.

 Rheinberg, x150.

-mouth parts of cat flea.
 This picture shows the genal comb, the mouth parts and part of the first leg segment of a front leg.

-The flea's mouth is a complex structure, and the following text won't make much sense unless you refer to this diagram, which shows how the parts fit together.
+The flea's mouth is a complex structure, and the following text won't make much sense unless you refer to

 None of the mouthparts are themselves tubular.
 The ducts which allow blood to be drawn into the flea's digestive system and saliva to enter the puncture wound are only created when all of the parts are slotted closely together to form them.